The National Museum of Australia — a recognised world class museum exploring Australia’s past, illuminating the present and imagining the future.

 - provide staff who are knowledgeable and enthusiastic to assist you.

-If you write, fax or email us, we will:
+If you write, fax or email us and request feedback, we will:

 - respond to you as soon as possible, but in no longer than 10 working days

 - where this is not possible due to the nature of your query, inform you of the time needed to provide a response.

 - be available between 9am-5pm each working day

 - welcome your call and always identify ourselves by name and our work area

 - aim to resolve your query by the end of the call.
 If the nature of the call is more complex we will respond to you within three working days.

 - ensure it is available 99 per cent of the time

 - ensure that major Museum publications, policies and information are available on our website.